 Any amount is greatly appreciated!
 All support is tax deductible.
 To partner with us click the "Support Us" button below and select my name from the "Resident/Intern" menu.

-12 months left!
-My first year as a resident at the Austin Stone has been incredibly transformative and challenging.
+Only 2 months left!
+My experience as a resident at the Austin Stone has been incredibly transformative and challenging.
 Please consider partnering with us!
 It is a humbling experience receiving your support and seeing God's impact on our lives through the partnership of friends and family.
 God has called me to pursue vocational worship ministry and to be dependent on God through the support of our ministry partners.
 To read more about my journey check out the story page and my blog.

 In Matthew 10:9, Jesus tells his disciples not to take an extra tunic, or bag, or even provisions, but that the "the worker is worth his keep".
 From my earthly perspective this concept is crazy.
 Why would Jesus tell his disciples to leave unprepared?
 From an eternal perspective we can understand that Christ wants ministry to be an endeavor that involves more than one person.
 The careful stewardship of those partnering with us shows the power and influence of God's grace and how it impacts more than one individual.
 Partnership brings people together and develops relationships that glorify Him.
 This is not a simple transaction.
 This partnership builds community and develops biblical accountability.
 We're in this together for the proclamation of the gospel.